STEM-C/CaSMM/README.md

 The development environment is composed of five servers.
 The first one is run with the [Create React App](https://create-react-app.dev/docs/getting-started/) dev server.
 The later four are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).

 * `casmm-client-dev` - localhost:3000

 * `casmm-server-dev` - localhost:1337

 * `casmm-compile-dev`

 * `casmm-db-dev` - localhost:5432

+  > The first time the db is started, the [init_db.sh](/scripts/init_db.sh) script will run and seed the database with an environment specific dump.
+Read about Postgres initialization scripts [here](https://github.com/docker-library/docs/blob/master/postgres/README.md#initialization-scripts)

 * `casmm-compile_queue-dev`

 #### Running